DSU-Digital-Sound-Design/DAD-310-Digital-Soundtrack-Production/content/pages/schedule.md

    </td>
    <td>11/2, 11/4
    </td>
-   <td>Project 3 - Visual sound due 11/1, compose music for an short film in collaboration with Professor Lightner’s animated shorts class.
+   <td>Project 3 - compose music for a podcast.
+I'll provide an interview to compose to.
    </td>
   </tr>
   <tr>